Healium uses VR, AR, or wearables to reduce anxiety

 Healium is a platform that uses virtual reality, augmented reality, and wearables like the Apple Watch to reduce anxiety.
-And in peer-reviewed studies, it has been shown to reduce moderate anxiety and increase feelings of positivity quickly.
+In peer-reviewed studies, it has been shown to quickly reduce moderate anxiety and increase feelings of positivity.

 It’s the brainchild of Sarah Hill, CEO and chief storyteller for StoryUp Studios, a Columbia, Missouri-based startup that aims to heal people with Healium.
-The company raised $1.3 million in funding, and Sean Rad, founder of Tinder, joined the company’s advisory board.
+The company has raised $1.3 million in funding, and Tinder founder Sean Rad joined the company’s advisory board.

 Hill was a television news reporter for more than 20 years, accustomed to seeing dead bodies, covering conflict and natural disasters such as the tsunami in Sri Lanka in 2004, and listening to police scanners for hours at a time.
 But in 2009, she lost it.

-She thought she was having a stroke and her husband drove her to the hospital, but the doctors could find nothing wrong.
-After several more trips, Hill had to confront the notion that she was having panic attacks, driven by anxiety.
-Anxiety is no small matter, as the World Health Organization officially recognized burnout as a medical condition.
-Healium helps you manage anxiety.
+She thought she was having a stroke, and her husband drove her to the hospital, but the doctors could find nothing wrong.
+After several more trips, Hill had to confront the possibility that she was having panic attacks, driven by anxiety.
+Anxiety is no small matter, and the World Health Organization has officially recognized burnout as a medical condition.
+Healium aims to address this condition by helping you manage anxiety.

-“It allows you to control them with thinking or lowering your heart rate,” Hill said.
+“It allows you to control [images] with thinking or lowering your heart rate,” Hill said.
 “If you lower your heart rate, you get an environmental response.
-So instead of just watching this media, you’re actually feeling it and you know, have a sense of control over your environment.
-It gives users sensation that their thoughts have the power to control things not only in the virtual world, but in the real world as well.
+So instead of just watching this media, you’re actually feeling it and have a sense of control over your environment.
+It gives users the sensation that their thoughts have the power to control things not only in the virtual world, but in the real world as well.
 It’s a metaphor that you do have control over your world, not just inside these goggles but in the real world as well.”

 “After decades of me choosing to consume information high in negative fiber, it took a couple of trips to the hospital to understand my media diet was, in fact, making me sick,” she wrote in a post on Medium.
 She saw a psychologist, Jeff Tarrant, who used neurofeedback brainwave stimulation to treat her so she could calm herself and regain the ability to sleep.
-She told herself stories to help her “cool her jets” and rest.
+She also told herself stories to help “cool her jets” and rest.

-That became the foundation of Healium.
-In 2013, Hill exited the news business and began work on using virtual reality at a nonprofit called Veterans United.
+This became the foundation of Healium.
+In 2013, Hill exited the news business and began work on virtual reality applications at a nonprofit called Veterans United.

-“We developed a program called Honor Everywhere that used AR and VR to do virtual tours of Veterans memorials in Washington, D.C. for terminally ill or aging veterans unable to physically travel,” Hill wrote.
+“We developed a program called Honor Everywhere that used AR and VR to do virtual tours of veterans’ memorials in Washington, D.C. for terminally ill or aging veterans unable to physically travel,” Hill wrote.
 “After thousands of VR tours and other demonstrations, we noticed the immersive stories we created appeared to be affecting users’ physiology.
 The user would raise their hands beyond what their caregivers thought possible.
 I would watch as their breathing slowed.
 Repeatedly, they appeared to relax while wearing the goggles.”

 At StoryUp Studios, she combined VR with neural stimulation to help calm people suffering from anxiety.
 She teamed up with Tarrant (chief science officer at StoryUp) to come up with immersive stories, neuromeditation, and calming imagery to help people relax.
-They started their company in 2015.
+The two launched their startup in 2015.

 “You can essentially power these experiences with your biometric data.
 It started from my own struggles with anxiety and panic attacks as a reporter,” Hill said in an interview with VentureBeat.
 “As you know very well, you have to cover things that are horrific.
 People who have lost children.
-We covered the aftermath of the tsunami and I did not take care of myself.
+We covered the aftermath of the tsunami, and I did not take care of myself.
 I didn’t have a self-care tool.
 So we created Healium.”

 Using the Healium app

 Soothing music begins.
 You see a small plant with some branches and a few leaves.
 It has a chrysalis hanging from it.
-On the bottom, a chart shows your heart rate in real-time.
+On the bottom, a chart shows your heart rate in real time.
 You try to relax so the heart rate stays low and below the line.
 To do that, I had to take deep breaths, stay still, and clear my thoughts.
 It worked fine, and my heart rate fell.
 A butterfly emerged from the chrysalis and flew around.

 “Healium is a drugless solution to become more self-aware of your emotions.
 Because you have the ability to see and control these virtual worlds via your electricity, if you will, that comes from the wearables from your forehead or from your wrist via an Apple Watch.”

 In the VR version, you can see scenic images that are peaceful.
-It’s sort of like the opposite of closing your eyes to meditate.
-Healium uses eyes-open treatment with imagery that is meant to convince you that you are safe and OK.
+It’s sort of the opposite of closing your eyes to meditate.
+Healium uses eyes-open treatment with imagery that is meant to convince you that you are safe.

 “There’s a brain pattern associated with feelings of positivity, called gamma asymmetry,” Hill said.
-“If you’re this particular brain pattern is being emitted from your forehead, then butterflies will hatch out of this augmented reality chrysalis.
-And they’re all easy to remember stories. meant to be simple so that you can then recall that story about having the butterflies when you get in a stressful situation.”
+“If … this particular brain pattern is being emitted from your forehead, then butterflies will hatch out of this augmented reality chrysalis.
+And they’re all easy-to-remember stories, meant to be simple so that you can then recall that story about … the butterflies when you get into a stressful situation.”

 Peer-reviewed studies